AdobeDocs/commerce-php/src/pages/developer/security/sensitive-information.md

 #### REST web API

-The Magento framework serializes all properties defined in `CustomerInterface` into JSON and exposes them.
+The application framework serializes all properties defined in `CustomerInterface` into JSON and exposes them.
 If the endpoint is configured to require `Magento_Customer::personal_info`, then admin users without it won't be able to read basic customer data.
 If it is configured to require `Magento_Customer::read_customer`, then admin users without `Magento_Customer::personal_info` can see `dob` and `addresses`.